gitendo/gbs-examples/README.md

 ### Speedy Gonzales - Aztec Adventure
 Typical example of player/song data occupying whole bank.
 Not that much interesting except the fact it uses two banks and small routine to switch between them.

+### Othello
+Another of those 2 bank games where code, player, sound data and graphics are interwinded.

 BTW, I don't use [rgbasm](https://github.com/rednex/rgbds), so these sources won't assemble without few changes.